l-AM-l/JPLDhabla/README.md

 If you use this project in research, please cite it as:

-> López Gómez, R., Briseño Martínez, R. A., Dado Delgadillo, N. M., Pérez Chacón, A. M., Avila Navarro, K., & Guzman Solís, A. M. (2025). *Speech Helper App for Kids*.
+> Briseño Martínez, R. A., Fabian Valensia, H. C., Ortega Bravo, P., García Torres, M., Jimenez Zepeda, C., Arreola Munguía, S., Velasco Gómez Llanos, D., González Gómez, A., López Gómez, R., Dado Delgadillo, N. M., Pérez Chacón, A. M., Avila Navarro, K., & Guzman Solís, A. M. (2025). *Speech Helper App for Kids*.
 Licensed under CC BY-NC-SA 4.0.

 ---

 ## 💖 Acknowledgements

 This project was made possible through collaboration, creativity, and a shared passion for helping children overcome speech barriers through technology and play.

----